HL7/davinci-alerts/input/pagecontent/guidance.md

 {% include list-simple-codesystems.xhtml %}

 These concepts represent a 'starter set' and will be supplemented with additional concepts in the future.
 Note that there is no HL7 v2 messaging equivalent to these codes.
 However when available, a relationship between concepts in the notification event codes and concepts used in the notification "focus" resource is documented.
-For example in the admission and discharge scenarios the message event codes are notification concepts that correspond to the concepts defining the events in the `encounter.class` and `encounter.hospitalization.dischargeDisposition` codes.
+For example concepts that correspond to the admission transfer and discharge events.

 #### What is in the Message Bundle
 {:.no_toc}